OutOfSyncStudios/memory-cache/README.md

 [![Dependencies badge](https://david-dm.org/MediaXPost/memory-cache/status.svg)](https://david-dm.org/MediaXPost/memory-cache?view=list)

 `memory-cache` is a simple, Redis-like, in-memory cache written in pure Javascript.

-The API is designed to mirror the node [`redis` module](https://www.npmjs.com/package/redis) and can be used with nearly all redis commands supported by Redis.
+Memory Cache is designed to be a fully-functional stand-in replacement for mocking Redis and fail-over for when Redis is not available.
+This is designed to mimic the node [`redis` module](https://www.npmjs.com/package/redis) and can be used with nearly all redis commands supported by Redis<sup>*</sup>.

+It has been rigorously tested with over 500 unit test.

 # [Installation](#installation)
 <a name="installation"></a>